ldc-developers/ldc/README.md

 #### Linux and OS X

+For several platforms, there are stand-alone binary builds available at the [GitHub release page](https://github.com/ldc-developers/ldc/releases).

-Some package managers include recent versions of LDC, so manually installing it might not be necessary.
-For several platforms, there are also stand-alone binary builds available at the [GitHub release page](https://github.com/ldc-developers/ldc/releases).
+In addition, some package managers include recent (but not necessarily the latest) versions of LDC, so manually installing it might not be necessary.

 |              | Command               |
 | ------------ | --------------------- |